How to Start Your Own Customer Loyalty Program

 - Have them find clues throughout your site to earn rewards.

-Step 3.
 Choose Behaviors to Reward

-As you can see, this is another area where you have a lot of freedom.
+As you can see, this is another area where you have a lot of creative freedom.
 Just make sure the behaviors you choose to incentivize are ones that serve your needs.

-Step 4.
 Use Customer Loyalty Software

 Once you’ve decided on the specifics of your customer loyalty program, your next step is to choose the software that will manage it.
-Yes, it’s possible to manage the program on a spreadsheet or code a custom solution yourself, but that’s rarely worth the time and effort when quality products already exist.
+Yes, it’s possible to manage the program on a spreadsheet or code a custom solution yourself, but that’s rarely worth the time and effort when quality solutions already exist.

 Plus, the hallmark of a good loyalty program is a quality user experience.
 Your customers need to understand how the program works and how to view and spend their rewards.
 If the program isn’t transparent, customers may assume you aren’t being honest.